 Step 4 — Tools and Automations That Save Time

-Start by mapping tools to the repurposing workflow so every asset moves through the pipeline with minimal friction.
+Start by aligning tools with the repurposing workflow.
+This ensures each asset flows through the pipeline smoothly.
 This section lists must-have tools by stage, offers practical automation recipes (Zapier/Make), and flags common failure modes with fixes so teams stop wasting time on handoffs and start shipping more content.

 Prerequisites